eddmann/eddmann.github.io/_posts/2014/2014-05-10-reversing-a-string-in-php.md

 ## Unicode-Support Implementations

-PHP's in-built support for Unicode strings is 'somewhat' lacking, as such, extra steps are required to correctly reverse a string of this type.
+PHP's built-in support for Unicode strings is somewhat lacking; as such, extra steps are required to correctly reverse a string of this type.
-As Unicode character representations can consist of multiple bytes (i.e. UTF-8), we are unable to naively use 'strlen' and 'str_split' (which assume a character is always a single byte).
+As Unicode character representations can consist of multiple bytes (i.e. UTF-8), we are unable to naively use `strlen` and `str_split` (which assume a character is always a single byte).
-The implementation below uses 'preg_split' support for Unicode characters, to correctly split the string into characters for us to reverse.
+The implementation below uses `preg_split` support for Unicode characters to correctly split the string into characters for us to reverse.

 ```php
 function reverse($str)